 FABB is now a RoadID affiliate.
 If you click on the RoadID icon on the left, 10% of any RoadID products you purchase within 60 days will be donated to FABB.
 RoadID provides personal identification gear such as dog tags (FIXX ID), Wrist ID, and others.

 Bicycle Incident Report Form—WABA's form for reporting incidents of aggressive, passing too close, harassment, and other such interactions with motorists.
 In the past Fairfax County Police collected this information using their Aggressive Driver form.
 Due to budget cuts, that form is no longer available.
 Cyclists can use this form instead.
+You can also use the WABA Mobile App to report crashes.

 Guide for Reviewing Public Road Design and Bicycling Accommodations for Virginia Bicycling Advocates—Virginia bicycling advocates have a new resource to help them review and comment on public road projects.
 The new guide, prepared by FABB in consultation with the Virginia (VDOT) and Fairfax County departments of transportation, outlines ways bicycling proponents can get involved in the process of designing, approving, building, and retrofitting roads to ensure that bicycling accommodations are integrated into the plans where needed.
 Although geared for Virginia, many of the ideas contained in the report could be applied to other locations as well.
 Guide web page.
 Download a High res version (18MB) or a smaller Low res version (6MB).
 View the online version of the Guide.